MicrosoftDocs/microsoft-365-docs-pr.pt-BR/microsoft-365/compliance/gdpr-dsr-Office365.md

 O Outlook Customer Manager reúne e armazena informações de usuário para o proprietário do Outlook Customer Manager e seus clientes e contatos de negócios.

-- Dados do proprietário.
-Isso inclui nome, endereço e email endereço.
-Documentos e arquivos que um proprietário compartilha com um cliente são armazenados no OneDrive for Business, no SharePoint Online e como tarefas no Outlook.
+- Owner data.
+This includes name, address, and email address.
+Documents and files that an owner shares with a customer are stored in OneDrive for Business, SharePoint Online, and as tasks in Outlook.
-- Dados de contatos de negócios e clientes.
-Dados de clientes podem incluir nome, endereço e endereço de email.
-Dados de cliente e contato são criados pela empresa no Outlook ou no Outlook Web app.
-Contatos são compartilhados no Centro de empresas.
-Documentos e arquivos que um cliente compartilha com uma empresa são armazenados no OneDrive for Business, no SharePoint Online e como tarefas no Outlook.
+- Customer and business contact data.
+Customer data can include name, address, and email address.
+Customer and contact data is created by the business in Outlook or Outlook web app.
+Contacts are shared across Business center.
+Documents and files that a customer shares with a business are stored in OneDrive for Business, SharePoint Online, and as tasks in Outlook.

 O Outlook Customer Manager também armazena atividades e informações sobre os clientes do Exchange.